-But if you’re getting to create knowledgeable blog/site, you ought to think about using a far better theme.
+But if you’re getting to create a knowledgeable blog/site, you ought to think about using a far better theme.

 WordPress features a huge collection of free and premium themes. you’ll start with a free theme once you are just started.
 But if you would like to take a position some money, then accompany a premium theme.

 Once you’ve found the proper theme for your WordPress site, check – the way to Install a WordPress Theme.

 9. Add Site Icon & Logo

 A site icon may be a small icon that shows on the browser tabs and bookmarks mostly.
 And a logo is that a small design that represents your site around the web.
 It’s crucial to possess a unique favicon and logo to extend your brand awareness.

 You can create a site icon by using Photoshop or other tools.
 If you don’t have designing skills, you’ll use online tools like Favicon.cc or X-Icon Editor.

 When it involves designing a logo, you’ll roll in the hay yourself by using Photoshop or online logo maker tools.
 Otherwise, you would like to hire someone to make a logo for you.

 Once you’ve prepared the favicon and logo, attend WordPress Dashboard > Appearance > Customize.